fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 ---
 # Thoughts on scaling by providers

-### There is talk about how to scale

-There are many good JSON-LD libraries and tools: [https://json-ld.org/](https://json-ld.org/) Google and others also have structured data testing tools.  [reference](http://www.seoskeptic.com/structured-data-markup-validation-testing-tools/)
+##### Web platform based, so scaling in that aspect is fine.  _Scaling the facility implementation of the approach is the key though! _

+#### Need to address
+* Integration at facility domains
-Leverage existing data pipelines the data facilities are doing now.
+    * Leverage existing data pipelines the data facilities are doing now.
 Shared experiences via EarthCube, ESIP,  others...
+* Tooling, well in hand
+    * There are many good JSON-LD libraries and tools: [https://json-ld.org/](https://json-ld.org/)
+    * Google and others also have structured data testing tools.  [reference](http://www.seoskeptic.com/structured-data-markup-validation-testing-tools/)

-Some working group members (Open Core Data, BCO-DMO) are currently generating schema.org (JSON-LD) for our dataset landing pages.
+* Some working group members (Open Core Data, BCO-DMO) are currently generating schema.org (JSON-LD) for our data set landing pages.
-Connecting to these via type DataCatalog is being talked about.
+* Connecting to these via type DataCatalog is being tested

+#### How do we
-Leverage our current approaches to allow a simplified and portable pattern to be shared with other providers.
-This is obviously an area to engage the larger audience of people doing this similar pattern.
+* Leverage our current facility metadata approaches and data work flows
+* Allow a simplified and portable pattern to be shared with other providers

 ---
 # Harvesting

 1. Harvest code (simple whitelist) [contextBuilder](https://github.com/fils/contextBuilder):
-2. Results in triples from JSON-LD and simple text index
+1. Results in triples from JSON-LD and simple text index
+1. A more advanced JSON-LD walker guided by hypermedia extracted vis JSON-LD frames is in development

-The code is re-purposed from a previous abandoned experiment.
+NOTE: The code is re-purposed from a previous abandoned experiment by me.
 So for a package with "context" in the name..  there is very little context.

 <img style="width:75%"  src="../../Images/harvestv2.png">

 ---
-# Value add on harvesting via the web platform

-1. Through JSON-LD the contact point of a page can bit directly contacted.
-This means that docs can be linted or reviewed and issues sent to the user.
-1. Google, Bing, etc will index these pages as concepts  (noted previously)
-1. Self publishing and harvesting means the facilities are responsible for the "freshness" of the metadata locally, not at N sites
-1. Web arch based harvesting can be implemented by many consumers (Consumers distinguish themselves by their "value add")
-1. Common community governed vocabularies can be used (and improved) broadly

----
 # Search and visualize

-1. The resulting graph is TINY..  so it's mostly done by simple inspection with tools like Gephi, Cayley and Cytoscape
+1. The resulting graph is TINY..  so it's mostly explored by simple inspection with tools like Gephi, Cayley and Cytoscape

 2. Simple search UI to exercise the index and graph. [http://repograph.net/?q=ocean+chemistry](http://repograph.net/?q=ocean+chemistry)